yPhil-gh/Emulsion/README.md

 ![Emulsion](https://yphil.gitlab.io/images/emulsion-screenshot00.png)

 ## Features
-### Multi-Platform Support
+### Full control
-Input your games directory, select the appropriate emulator and launch parameters for every platform—from retro consoles like the PC Engine to modern consoles like the PS3.
+- Your games can be anywhere
+- Latest versions of the emulators
+- Fine-tuning of the emulators

+All those settings are saved in a central, standard json file.

+### Centralized, standard configuration
+- One single config file
+- Install a full gaming PC in one command

+## Solidity
+- One update of an emulator won't break everything
+- Emulsion will never forget you game controller config / calibration

 ### Input Versatility
 Fully controllable using **gamepad, keyboard, or mouse**.

-### Centralized, standard configuration
-Emulsion avoids duplicating emulator installations and config files.

 ### Cover art management
 Direct dowloading of the game cover art via several backends: